Skip to main content

 © GettyImages, Foto: Alena Kravchenko

-Even tired night owls will perk up again: At La Maison you can enjoy a romantic breakfast on the banks of the Landwehrkanal.
-The finest French patisserie and delicious croissants on blue and white porcelain promise a special treat and savoir vivre.
-How fitting that they play boules right next door.
+Even tired night owls will wake up here: At La Maison, you can enjoy a romantic breakfast on the banks of the Landwehr Canal.
+The finest French patisserie and really delicious croissants on blue and white porcelain promise a special treat and savoir vivre.
+How fitting that a game of boules is played right next door.

 Where: Paul-Lincke-Ufer 17, Kreuzberg